 Starting with ten is good, but you will not see significant traction until you have over 50 articles written.
 There are benchmarks between these numbers to shoot for, and by keeping consistent and engaging, you could see results faster.

-It can be daunting to realize how many blog posts you will have to create to get any movement from your SEO.
+It can be daunting to realize how many blog posts you will have to create and what kind of schedule you need to get any movement from your SEO.
 But don’t be afraid of finding your voice.
 Read on and learn how many blog posts you need for good search engine optimization.

 How Many Blog Posts You Need for Good SEO